9mine/9mine/README.md

-# Run Minetest with inferno as authentication manually using containers
+# Run minetest with inferno as authentication backend manually using provided containers

 0. Use latest images